-Starting a profession has its own host of uncertainties.
+Starting a blog has its own host of uncertainties.
 You will always find yourself doubting every move you make.
 Is this how it’s done?
 Will this work?
 Have I done my best?
 Such questions can stick you in a circle of thought and consequently lead you to mistakes.
-But hold your horses, man is still to error, and like the amateur you are, the universe will forgive you for that.
+But hold your horses, man is still to error, and like the amateur blogger you are, the universe will forgive you for that.

 Being a rookie, you are prone to mistakes, no doubt about that, but lessons are meant to emerge out of them.
 When lessons are learned, you become better and closer to being a pro.
-This relates to all profession, and blogging is no exception.
+This relates to all professionals, and blogging is no exception.

 Are you ready to start your amateur blog?
 We’ll help you get started.
 All tips on how to do this can be found in our article: How to create a blog.
 Start today!